 Centre d’imagerie Nikon

-NIC@HU is finished for endowed chair and funded research departments at September 2011 and started to belong to Research Support Departmen at institute at April 2012.
-Then we keep suporting to all researchers for our equipmemts.
+NIC@HU is finished for endowed chair and funded research departments at September 2011 and started to belong to Research Support Department at institute at April 2012.

 The main activities of the NIC@HU are: